Japanese Cabbage Pancake – Okonomiyaki

 2. Add greens to the Serving dish.

-3. Using a wide peeler, peel long strips of zucchini lengthways.
+3. Using a wide peeler, peel long strips of zucchini lengthwise.
 Add to mixing bowl and coat with a little extra dressing.
 Add on top of the salad mix.

-4. Cut Peas in half-length ways and place them throughout the salad.
+4. Cut the Peas in half-length ways and place them throughout the salad.

 5. Place mint leaves throughout the salad and top with edible flowers.
-(I used Mint flowers and white Asselem).
+(I used Mint flowers and white Alyssum).
 Drizzle over the remaining mint sauce to serve.

 Notes